Arc'teryx Zeta SL

 See the Men's Arc'teryx Zeta SL See the Women's Arc'teryx Zeta SL

-Arc’teryx’s Zeta line of rain jackets is designed for lightweight trekking and runs the gamut from the fully featured and pricey Zeta AR (“all round”) to the feathery Zeta FL (“fast and light”).
-The new-for-2019 Zeta SL is the “superlight” version and puts a big emphasis on weight and packability.
+Arc’teryx’s Zeta line of rain jackets is designed for lightweight trekking and runs the gamut from the 3-layer Zeta LT (“lightweight”) to the feathery Zeta FL (“fast and light”).
+The Zeta SL is the “superlight” version and puts a big emphasis on weight and packability.
 We put the SL through the wringer in both the rainy Pacific Northwest and during a wet multi-day trek through the Grand Canyon, where it proved to be a weather-worthy, comfortable, and tough shell.
-Below we break down the Zeta SL’s water and wind protection, breathability, weight and packability, durability, fit and sizing, and more.
+Below we break down our experiences with the Zeta SL.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 With a 2-layer Gore-Tex with Paclite Plus construction, the Arc’teryx Zeta SL delivers solid protection from the elements in a lightweight and packable design.
 In addition to the shell material, the jacket is coated in a durable water repellent (DWR) finish, which does a nice job of shedding drops off the surface and hasn’t needed retreatment even after six months of intensive use.
 Other nice details include drawcords at the hem, a single drawcord at the hood, and adjustable Velcro cuffs, all of which allowed me to truly batten down the hatches in inclement weather.